Core (novel)

 Core is a science fiction novel by author Paul Preuss.
 First published in August 1993, it is about a group of scientists who attempt to fix a problem with the Earth's magnetic field.
 While it does not involve the scientists making a literal trip to the core of the Earth, one of the characters does actually visit the mantle.
+The novel was loosely adapted into the film The Core.

 Synopsis

 The Earth's magnetic field suffers a reversal and a group of scientists work to solve the problem by drilling a borehole to access, study, and eventually "fix" the core remotely.
 Side plots include connections to the Manhattan Project and geo-terrorism.

 Reception

 Kirkus Reviews gave it a positive review, calling it a "fascinating scientific-technical spectacle, and never mind the tepid romancing, humdrum father-son clashes, and generally creaky plot."